Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 The data in *sum field* can only be added together by a new data. <br/>
 The data in *replace field* will be only replaced by a new data. <br/>

-Also, the user can choose which anonymous identifier ([epoch key](../protocol/epoch-key.md)) with an *epoch key nonce*. <br/>
+Also, the user can choose which anonymous identifier ([epoch key](../protocol/epoch-key.md)) they want to receieve attestations with by choosing an *epoch key nonce*. <br/>
-With different epoch key nonce, the user will generate totally different identifiers. <br/>
+With a different epoch key nonce, the user will generate a totally different identifier. <br/>
 e.g.
 ```shell
 # epoch key nonce = 0